 We include in property, plant and equipment costs associated with computer software we develop or obtain for use in our business.
 IT costs associated with major system installations, conversions and improvements, such as software training, data conversion, business process reengineering costs, preliminary project stage costs and cloud computing are deferred as a regulatory asset and included as a component of property, plant and equipment.
-As of September 30, 2019, such costs deferred as a regulatory asset and not yet requested in a rate proceeding totaled approximately \$4.
+As of September 30, 2021, such costs included within property, plant and equipment and not yet requested in a rate proceeding were \$4.
 As of September 30, 2020, such costs were not material.
 We amortize computer software and related IT system installation costs on a straight-line basis over expected periods of benefit not exceeding 15 years once the installed software is ready for its intended use.

 We classify amortization of computer software costs and IT regulatory assets included in property, plant and equipment as "Depreciation" in the Consolidated Statements of Income.
+No depreciation expense is included in cost of sales in the Consolidated Statements of Income.